tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Voting Promises Completion Check [votingpromisescomplcheck]

 _Voting promises_, as defined in [][votepromtrans], are _delayed transactions_ as well.
 They thus need to be checked for completion too.
-These transactions will be part of the "transaction to be checked" that will be given to the judging party at the very beginning of a round (the round that is the transaction's deadline).
-When the judging party is given a _voting transaction_, it will not look for _subtransactions_ in order to check that the amount of _votes_ was transferred but will look for _voting transactions_. _Voting transactions_ mechanism is presented in details in [][voting].
+These transactions will be part of the "transactions to be checked" that will be given to the judging party at the very beginning of a round (the round that is the transaction's deadline) as presented in the previous section.
+When the judging party is given a _voting promise transaction_ to check completion for, it will not look for _subtransactions_ in order to check that the amount of _votes_ was transferred.
+Instead, it will look for _voting transactions_. _Voting transactions_ mechanism is presented in details in [][voting].

 ### Players authentication [playerauthimpl]

-To authenticate the player, we will go for the simple use of a password.
-At the beginning of the game, every player will be given a unique password that she will have to pass along with every call she does to the judging party's interface in order to prove this call is coming from the player it is said it comes from.
+To authenticate the player, we will go for the simple use of an id and a password.
+At the beginning of the game, every player will be given a unique password, together with her _id_.
+She will have to pass them along with every call she makes to the judging party's interface in order to prove this call is coming from the player it is said it comes from.

 When the judging party calls players itself, the authentication is assured as the judging party has direct pointers to every players and those pointers cannot be tampered by the other players (as [per assumption 3][Assumptions])

 ### Transactions validation [transacvalidation]